-Locations of landfills currently listed in the VLR show as grey or green squares (points or areas) on the Victoria Unearthed map.
+Locations of landfills currently listed in the VLR show as green or yellow squares or shapes on the Victoria Unearthed map.
 Shapes may only be visible when you zoom in on the map to a scale of 1:250,000 or less.
 Green squares or shapes indicate the landfill is operating and yellow squares or shapes indicate the landfill is closed.

 When you click on a VLR location on the map (by turning the dataset on and tapping Identify in the top toolbar of the map), you will receive a range of information that may include the type of waste accepted by that particular landfill and its years of operation.